-This shaved Brussels sprout and fresh apricot salad is a beautiful salad that even those “non-Brussels sprout people” will enjoy.
+Brussels sprout salad is made with shaved Brussels sprouts and fresh apricots.
+It is a beautiful, healthy salad recipe that even the "non-Brussels sprout people" will enjoy.

 If you doubt me, just ask Mr. Fearless Dining.
-He HATES Brussels sprouts, but will eat this salad without a single eye roll!
+He HATES Brussels sprouts, but will eat this Brussels sprout salad without a single eye roll!
+If you love salads as much as we do, check out all of my delicious gluten free salad recipes.

 Have you recovered from National Donut Day?
 I must say, after all of the delicious gluten-free donuts I made last week, I am ready for some healthy recipes like these Paleo Ground Pork Lettuce Wraps or this Salmon with Papaya-Mango Salsa.